Cepr0/generic-crud/readme.md

 }
 ```

-You can customized a name of every field of the view.
+You can customized a name of every field of that view.
 To customize the field names of `page`, `elements` and `sort` sections you can just set your value to the corresponding protected property of [CrudPageSerializer](/web/src/main/java/io/github/cepr0/crud/api/CrudPageSerializer.java).
 To change the name of the 'content' property you can use annotation `@ContentAlias` with your response DTO, or replace the value of `contentAliasMode` , the protected property of [CrudPageSerializer](/web/src/main/java/io/github/cepr0/crud/api/CrudPageSerializer.java), to change the behavior of naming the 'content' property:

 ```java
 @Data